amrendra03/CBT/README.md

 # CBT
 # This is fully base on Django,MySql project
-# This Full Stack project
+# This is a Full Stack project